Border search exception: Use of scanning devices

 In United States v.
-Camacho (2004), the United States Court of Appeals for the Ninth Circuit ruled that the use of radioactive scanning devices in customs searches along the United States-Mexico border was reasonable.
+Camacho (2004), the United States Court of Appeals for the Ninth Circuit ruled that the use of radioactive scanning devices in customs searches along the United States–Mexico border was reasonable.
 The judges found that the device used was not a danger to the vehicle or its occupant, and its use did not violate the Fourth Amendment.
 Their ruling was based on the fact that the Fourth Amendment protects against intrusive searches of the person, but not against searches of a vehicle.

 Searching of electronic devices

 Currently, the main area of contention concerning the border search exception is its application to search a traveler's cell phone or other electronic device.
 In 2014, the US Supreme Court issued its landmark ruling in Riley v.
 California, which held that law enforcement officials violated the Fourth Amendment when they searched an arrestee's cellphone without a warrant.
 The court explained, "Modern cell phones are not just another technological convenience.
 With all they contain and all they may reveal, they hold for many Americans 'the privacies of life.'
 The fact that technology now allows an individual to carry such information in his hand does not make the information any less worthy of the protection for which the Founders fought."

+The Supreme Court has not heard a case concerning warrantless border search of electronic devices and data.
+Three different circuit courts have ruled on this issue and all found warrantless suspicionless border searches of electronics to be constitutional.
+No circuit court has chosen to extend Riley's warrant requirement to border searches of electronics, and several explicitly rejected doing so.

+Ninth Circuit

-In 2013, before Riley was decided, the Ninth Circuit court of appeals held that reasonable suspicion is required to subject a computer seized at the border to forensic examination.
+In 2013, predating Riley, the Ninth Circuit Court of Appeals found in United States v.
+Cotterman that while warrantless, suspicionless border searches of computers are constitutional, reasonable suspicion is required to subject a computer seized at the border to forensic examination.

+Eleventh Circuit

-United States v.
-Vergara is the first federal circuit court to address whether Riley's reasoning extends to a search of a traveler's cell phone at the border.
+2018's United States v.
+Vergara marked the first time a federal circuit court addressed whether Riley's reasoning extends to a search of a traveler's cell phone at the border.
 In Vergara, a divided panel of the Eleventh Circuit Court of Appeals held that, "border searches never require probable cause or a warrant," and Riley's analysis does not apply to border searches, even for forensic searches of cell phones.
 The dissent, authored by Judge Jill Pryor, disagreed, concluding that, "my answer to the question of what law enforcement officials must do before forensically searching a cell phone at the border, like the Supreme Court’s answer to manually searching a cell phone incident to arrest, 'is accordingly simple—get a warrant.

-The Supreme Court has not addressed the standard of suspicion necessary for a warrantless border search of electronic materials, even though the number of cell phone border searches continues to rise each year.
-Notably, Vergara has called upon the Court to resolve the level of Fourth Amendment process necessary for warrantless cell phone searches.
+Vergara appealed, calling upon the Supreme Court to resolve the level of Fourth Amendment process necessary for warrantless cell phone searches.
+His appeal was denied, leaving the circuit court's decision in place.

-One impact of these cases is that commerce may be impacted.
-Sensitive business information, academic materials for conferences, and other types of valuable information may be delayed by these practices.